MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 *Caution: Be careful with these files, you might break osu! if you are not careful.*

-### Database Files (.db)
+## Database files (.db)

 ### collection.db

 The player's "Collections" in-game.
 The player can post them to the forums for others to see.
-Actual beatmaps are not provided.
+Actual beatmaps are not provided with the collection file.

 ### osu!.db